MarkSoluiman/SecPlus/Chapter 2/Part2/Common Threat Vectors 2.2.md

 ## Unsupported Systems Vectors

 Outdated Operating systems or softwares might act as a risk.
 These operating systems and softwares are not getting any further support and patches from the manufacturer.
-It is important to keen an inventory and records up to date.
+It is important to keep an inventory and records up to date.

 ## Unsecure Network Vectors